brimstonetrader/archive/minimalexcluded.md

-A quick one, for today.
+aA quick one, for today.

 One of the big operations John Conway uses for Surreal Numbers and Game Theory is calculating the mex of a set.
 This is short for "minimal excluded element". mex(1,5,7,2,3) = 4.
 It is quite simple.
 Let us ask a